CarlDownsOracle/oci-utility-job/readme.md

 #### OCI Tenancy

 You will need an OCI tenancy.
 Check out the [OCI Cloud Free Tier](https://www.oracle.com/cloud/free/)!

-See the [instructions](https://docs.oracle.com/en-us/iaas/tools/python/latest) for setting up API access to your tenancy.

-This is a good article describing key [OCI concepts](https://blogs.oracle.com/developers/post/introduction-to-the-key-concepts-of-oracle-cloud-infrastructure).
+If you are new to OCI, this is a good article describing key [OCI concepts](https://blogs.oracle.com/developers/post/introduction-to-the-key-concepts-of-oracle-cloud-infrastructure).

 #### OCI Compartment